Partition of Ireland: Document No. 2

-De Valera had drafted his own preferred text of the treaty in December 1921, known as "Document No. 2" which was considered as a compromise solution during the treaty debates.
+De Valera had drafted his own preferred text of the Anglo-Irish Treaty in December 1921, known as "Document No. 2" which was considered as a compromise solution during the Treaty debates.
 The document suggested that all of Ireland have an "External Association" but not full membership in the British Commonwealth.
-The document declared that the Irish parliament (Dáil Éireann) would not recognize the right of any part of Ireland to be excluded yet recognized the succession of Northern Ireland for the sake of peace.
-Document No. 2 was not adopted as an alternative to the treaty.
+The document declared that the Irish parliament (Dáil Éireann) would not recognise the right of any part of Ireland to be excluded yet recognised the secession of Northern Ireland for the sake of peace.
+Document No. 2 was not adopted as an alternative to the Treaty.
 An "Addendum North East Ulster" indicates his acceptance of the 1920 partition for the time being, and of the rest of Treaty text as signed in regard to Northern Ireland:

-That whilst refusing to admit the right of any part of Ireland to be excluded from the supreme authority of the Parliament of Ireland, or that the relations between the Parliament of Ireland and any subordinate legislature in Ireland can be a matter for treaty with a Government outside Ireland, nevertheless, in sincere regard for internal peace, and to make manifest our desire not to bring force or coercion to bear upon any substantial part of the province of Ulster, whose inhabitants may now be unwilling to accept the national authority, we are prepared to grant to that portion of Ulster which is defined as Northern Ireland in the British Government of Ireland Act of 1920, privileges and safeguards not less substantial than those provided for in the 'Articles of Agreement for a Treaty' between Great Britain and Ireland signed in London on 6 December 1921.
+That whilst refusing to admit the right of any part of Ireland to be excluded from the supreme authority of the Parliament of Ireland, or that the relations between the Parliament of Ireland and any subordinate legislature in Ireland can be a matter for Treaty with a Government outside Ireland, nevertheless, in sincere regard for internal peace, and to make manifest our desire not to bring force or coercion to bear upon any substantial part of the province of Ulster, whose inhabitants may now be unwilling to accept the national authority, we are prepared to grant to that portion of Ulster which is defined as Northern Ireland in the British Government of Ireland Act of 1920, privileges and safeguards not less substantial than those provided for in the 'Articles of Agreement for a Treaty' between Great Britain and Ireland signed in London on 6 December 1921.